utrains/utrains_shell_script/README.md

 ### Case Statements

-The case statements are an alternative for if statements which are a little easier to read than complex if elif ladder.
+The case statements are an alternative for if statements which are a little easier to read than the complex if elif ladder.
 However, there are some limitations to case statements.

 #### When to use